mhpaler/ets/apps/site/pages/docs/contracts/package/installation.md

 # @ethereum-tag-service/contracts

-A comprehensive Typescript package providing utilities, constants and configurations for building applications on the Ethereum Tag Service (ETS) protocol.
+A Typescript package providing utilities, constants and configurations for building applications on the Ethereum Tag Service (ETS) protocol.

 ## Installation